 Despite how much fun this can provide, I find it to be too short, even with the seven laps.
 Best played on 200cc for more chaos.

 We’re going to end it here for now, as this article is already meaty enough!
-Make sure to come back same time tomorrow for the cream of the crop of Mario Kart 8 Deluxe’s tracks!
+If you want to see what made the top spot, check out part 2!